A Bienenstich Kuchen, or Bee Sting Cake, is one of Germany’s most popular tea-time treats.

 - 1 Tbsp runny honey

-- To make the dough, combine the flour, sugar, yeast, lemon zest and salt in the bowl of a stand mixer with the dough hook attachment fitted.
+- HEAT MILK AND BUTTER: To make the dough, combine the flour, sugar, yeast, lemon zest and salt in the bowl of a stand mixer with the dough hook attachment fitted.
 Heat the milk and the butter in a small saucepan over low heat until the butter is just melted.
 Remove from the heat and cool for 2-3 minutes before pouring into the bowl with the other ingredients.

-- When the dough has risen, heat the oven to 180°C / 350°F / Gas 4.
+- HEAT OVEN AND ROLL OUT DOUGH: When the dough has risen, heat the oven to 180°C / 350°F / Gas 4.
 Line the base with parchment paper and grease the sides of a 26cm (10 in.) round springform pan, then roll the dough out on a lightly floured surface to 26cm in diameter and lift into the pan.
 Cover and allow to rise a further 15 minutes.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.